 Positive Behavioral Interventions and Supports (PBIS) has been gaining popularity among schools because of its consistency in teaching students about positive classroom behaviors.
 Many states now mandate PBIS, and many school districts are also finding success after implementing PBIS practices.

 To help make PBIS a success, schools reward students (and teachers) for their efforts and growth.
-This may include PBIS rewards ideas for individual students, classrooms, or even entire student bodies.
+This may include PBIS reward ideas for individual students, classrooms, or even entire student bodies.
 Below are 22 PBIS reward examples to help get your school and students motivated.

 These individual prizes can be given to students who demonstrate positive behaviors.